Good Bye, Old Man…

 But he was wise among his Greatest Generation peers, and imparted that wisdom to all who knew him, not so much in words, but by way of the example he set – living for the next sunrise, loving and appreciating the good in people around him, and finding “the best” in every single day.

 I am reminded of how he lived to the day he died, by a simple dialogue between A. A. Milne’s Winnie-the-Pooh and Piglet: “What day is it?” asked Pooh.
 “It’s today,” squeaked Piglet.
 “My favorite day,” responded Pooh.

-As my father grew older and weaker, I never departed one of our regular visits with the assumption we would see each other again, and neither did he.
+My father was among the last of his surviving peers, and at the end of his life, would observe frequently in our morning visits that he lost another friend today.
+But he made so many friends across the country, he could not outlast at all of them.
+As he grew older and weaker, I never departed one of our regular visits with the assumption we would see each other again, and neither did he.
 We said our goodbyes as if they might be the last.

 Overall, his life was framed by his McCallie School motto, “Honor, Truth and Duty.”

 We, his family, are grateful for all those who have been so helpful with him in recent years as his health was failing, and especially in the last months of his life, when our friend Bill Gauntt was his companion on a daily basis.
 These two fighter pilots from different generations became fast friends.

 On October 28th, we gathered to celebrate and say goodbye to a father, brother, husband, uncle, grandfather and great grandfather, all wrapped in one.